STLabs/Articles/articles/TheComponentPattern.md

 A function is a component with 1 input and 1 output.
 A component has N inputs, and N outputs.

 ![](../resources/images/Functions.png)

+##Composition

+There are two primary underlying principles:

+1. Software has three distinct axis: Structure, behavior, and state.
+2. Programming is an art of organization.
+Good structure supports good organization.

+The pattern asserts that an ideal system is composed as one hierarchy of components.

+1. There is no separate state or UI tree.
+2. Child components do not dispatch actions specific to the parent, they dispatch processed input, or perhaps no output at all.

+Components are composed of subcomponents as shown below.
+A component has input and output.
+In this sense a component is similar to a function.
+It takes input, some process happens, and it produces output.
+For example, the entire application is a component that takes it's initial state, and produces new state.
+State -> State the result is new state.

+If we reason about this, we can determine that any child component is inherently dependent on it's parents state or the component wouldn't be necessary in the system.
+All components in an application are a function of the same total state.
+Technically they are all functions of AppState -> NewAppState.

+It would not make sense to write every component specific to the application it happens to be in.
+Therefore we make components that are concerned with only the specific state they require.
+We call this substate.

+Because we know that a particular subcomponent plays some role in input and/or output of the entire application state, we need some way of bridging from the parent component to it's subcomponents.

+Every subcomponent's input is therefore a mapping of it's parent's state.
+And every subcomponent's output is a reduction of the previous state, with it's output.

+Although not all components require input or have output.
+When they do, it is the parent context that is inherently interested them.

 ---